mohnishkheraa/GPAConverter-Group6/README.md

 1. We faced challenges in drawing UML's diagrams.
 2. We faced challenges in unit testing.
-3. We faced challenges in test plan
+3. We faced challenges in git insprector
 4. We faced challenges in makefile